 The benefits of distance learning for business professionals

 With so many high-quality online MBA programs that match the rigor and value of traditional on-campus education, business professionals have many viable distance learning options to consider.
-In many cases, an online degree may be the smartest and most convenient option for those who are not in a position to leave their jobs for the length of time required for MBA studies.
+In many cases, an online degree may be the smartest and most convenient option for those who are not in a position to leave their jobs for the length of time required for MBA studies at a college of business.

 The top benefits of online degree programs include: